yosbelms/getjs/readme.md

-#Getjs
+# Getjs

 ![badge](https://circleci.com/gh/yosbelms/getjs/tree/master.png?circle-token=1ed7f0fa8180138ce80a45c727fff58cefe49736)

 JavaScript library to express concurrency patterns.

-Getjs is a control flow library based in generators to simplify the development of concurrent solutions for JavaScript.
-It works in both nodejs and the browser, allowing you to deal with the JavaScript asynchronous nature by writting sequential code.
+Getjs is a control flow library based on generators to simplify the development of concurrent solutions for JavaScript.
+It works in both nodejs and the browser, allowing you to deal with the JavaScript asynchronous nature by writing sequential code.

-Getjs implements _Communicating Sequential Process_(CSP) by emulating Golang concurrency primitives as much as possible with few deviations to fit in the JavaScript ecosystem.
+Getjs implements _Communicating Sequential Process_(CSP) by emulating Golang concurrency primitives as much as possible with a few deviations to fit in the JavaScript ecosystem.
 It works with every library based on Promises.

 Pingpong example (ported from [Go](http://talks.golang.org/2013/advconc.slide#6))